Are you among the 25 million people worldwide who regularly enjoy rock climbing?

-Whether you’ve been climbing for decades or you just completed your first climbing course, you won’t get anywhere without the right rock climbing harness.
+Whether you’ve been climbing for decades or just completed your first climbing course, you won’t get anywhere without the right rock climbing harness.

-In this post, we’ll walk you through everything you need to know to select the best rock climbing harness.
+This post’ll walk you through everything you need to know to select the best rock climbing harness.

 Harness Selection Tips